By Jean Hofve, DVM

 The dangers of handling raw meat in the preparation of a pet’s meal are really no greater than those associated with making yourself a hamburger for dinner.
 No one advocates forsaking ordinary hygiene in the handling of raw meats (and items in contact with raw meats, such as food bowls, utensils and cutting boards), and in other animal-related activities.
 To acquire a zoonotic (animal-to-man) infection is not all that easy, if you use common-sense precautions.

-The weight of practical experience by owners, breeders, and the holistic veterinary community, is on the side of natural diets.
-Very few problems have arisen; compared to the legion of allergies, skin disease, dental disease, obesity, bladder infections, diabetes, and other health problems encountered by animals on commercial diets
+The weight of practical experience by owners, breeders, and the holistic veterinary community is on the side of natural diets.
+Very few problems have arisen; compared to the legion of allergies, skin disease, dental disease, obesity, bladder infections, diabetes, and other health problems encountered by animals on commercial diets, not to mention many hundreds of recalls compared to just a handful for commercial raw diets.

 Conventional veterinarians, whose nutritional education is limited and commonly provided by pet food companies, are generally very resistant to the idea of feeding homemade meals and/or raw meat, claiming that it poses a danger not only to the animals, but also to the humans who prepare the meals.
 We’ll look at the “dangers” of raw diets next month.